Wondering how to add a little structure to your days? Try creating a daily routine!

 - Late afternoon: I pick up the house before my husband gets home from work and start supper preparations.

 - Bedtime: For our kids, it includes brushing teeth and going to the bathroom, changing into pajamas, reading the Bible as a family, then reading a chapter in whatever book we’re working our way through.
-(Right now it’s Behind the Attic Wall, and my kids are so intrigued.)
 As for my own bedtime, it’s drinking some water, taking vitamins, brushing my teeth and going to the bathroom, changing into pajamas and setting my alarm.

 Creating your own routine